DanielHoffmann/jquery-bigtext/README.md

 jquery-bigtext
 ==============

+This project is no longer mantained, please refer to https://github.com/BrOrlandi/big-text.js

 jQuery plugin that makes HTML text tags as big as possible while still fitting on the parent.

 Requirements